Arab Shamilov: Literary output

 His first and most celebrated work, the story Şivanê kurmanca (The Kurdish Shepherd), based on his own life, was published in 1931.
 It is considered the first Kurmanji novel.
 It treated his early life as a shepherd and how he then became a communist and took part in the Russian Revolution of 1917.
-In 1937, he was exiled by Joseph Stalin and was only allowed to return to Armenia after 19 years, in 1956, following Stalin's death.
+In 1937, he was exiled during Joseph Stalin's Great Purge and was only allowed to return to Armenia after 19 years, in 1956, during the Khrushchev Thaw.